fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 to alter these discovery rules if you have a bunch of tests named differently.

-I’ll cover that in Lab 6, Configuration, on page 115.
+I’ll cover that in Lab 6, Configuration

 Let’s take a closer look at the output of running just one file: